5 Makeup Hacks For Oily Skin You Need To Know

 Oily skin is both a blessing and a curse.
-Although it’s said to wrinkle less (YAY!) all that oil usually just turns a perfectly caked face into an oil-slick mess by lunch.
+Although oily skin is said to wrinkle less (YAY!) all that oil usually just turns a perfectly caked face into an oil-slick mess by lunch.
 Not cool!
-Which is why you need to know how to prep and beat-up like a pro, to guarantee that your makeup stays hella fresh throughout the day.
+This is why you need to know how to prep and cake your face like a pro to guarantee that your makeup stays hella fresh throughout the day.
 Here are our ride-or-die makeup hacks for combatting oily skin:

 1. Use the right primer